oracle-livelabs/database/oci-adb-iam/lab2_oci-wallet-and-enable-iam/lab2_oci-wallet-and-enable-iam.md

 ## Task 2: Enable OCI IAM as the identity provider

-1. Connect to the database using the wallet file.
-This step and the following steps will not run until the **EOF** statement at the end of step 4.
+1. Open the SQL command line, then connect to the database using the wallet file.
+    >**Note:** This command only works from inside the adb_wallet folder.
+Insure that you have navigated to it as shown in the previous steps.

     ```
-    sql /nolog <<EOF
+    sql /nolog
+    ```
+    ```
-    set cloudconfig $HOME/adb_wallet/lltest_wallet.zip
+    set cloudconfig lltest_wallet.zip
     conn admin/Oracle123+Oracle123+@lltest_high
     ```

 2. Query to select the identity provider, and see that it is **NONE** by default.

     ```
-    select name, value from v\$parameter where name ='identity_provider_type';
+    select name, value from v$parameter where name ='identity_provider_type';
     ```